[?] Keep Track of Updates

 excessive credit card debt

-Amassing excessive credit card debt while in college have long-term implications which are enormous and dangerous.
-The average obligation for a college graduate is $4100, a 41% increase from 2004!
-Remember, this is just plastic money, not including the extra pile of student loans that will be paid on for the next 10-20 years.
+The average plastic money debt for a college graduate is $4100, a 41% increase from 2004!
+This does not include the extra pile of student loans that will be paid on for the next 10-20 years ... or longer.
 Yes,that long.
 Too many people in their 40s and beyond are still trying to figure out how to eliminate their student loans.
+What a burden!

 Getting back to the credit cards, how long is it going to take to pay off that $4100?
 Right now, the average credit card interest rate is 16%.
-Using an online calculator, the minimum payment would be $95.12, include $5,000 in interest and take 21 years to pay off!
-That is an incredible implication. what if this same person could take that $4100 when he graduates and invest it at a simple 6% return?
+Using an online calculator, the minimum payment would be $95.12, includes $5,000 in interest and take 21 years to pay off!
+That is an incredible implication.
+What if this same person could take that $4100 when he graduates and invest it at a simple 6% return?
 This amount over the same 21 years would grow to over $14,000!

 Now think about that.
 Paying $9,000 or having $14,000.
 Wow, what a difference.

-Now think about that.
-Paying $125 each and every month for years and years.
-That takes a huge toll financially, emotionally, and spiritually.
 Just ask someone who is there now and listen to their admonitions.
 Having this excessive credit card debt hanging over the head forces people to take a job just for the money, ignoring where their passions and talents lie.
-Avoid a life of mediocrity.
-Live it out fulling your God given passions learn, earn, and serve.

 We are warned in Proverbs that, "A prudent man foreseeth the evil, and hideth himself; but the simple pass on, and are punished."

-Being Able to Focus on Saving Instead of Paying Saving Money Quickly
+Being Able to Focus on Saving Instead of Paying

 Let's switch gears now and focus on saving and where that money should be going.